What does the end of the Merkel era mean for Southeast Asia? | DW | 15.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Analysts say that Germany's government has made a pivot towards Southeast Asia during Merkel's last years in power.
-Some speculate that the next government could trigger a change in Germany's approach to the region.
+Analysts say that Germany has gradually pivoted toward Southeast Asia over Merkel's last years in power.
+Some speculate that the next government could trigger further developments in Germany's approach to the region.

-Germany's chancellor is set to step down leaving questions about what the country's policy towards Southeast Asia will be
+Germany's chancellor is set to step down, leaving questions about what the country's policy toward Southeast Asia will be

 Germany's federal elections this month are unlikely to dominate the headlines in Southeast Asia.
-But experts agree that the outcome of the ballot will be important for the region nevertheless.
+But experts agree that the outcome of the vote will be important for the region nevertheless.

-The elections mark the end of Merkel's 16 years as chancellor.
+The German election marks the end of Merkel's 16 years as chancellor.
 Pundits think there is also a chance that the new government will be formed without Merkel's once-dominant alliance of the Christian Democratic Union (CDU) and its Bavarian sister party, the Christian Social Union (CSU), as part of the ruling coalition.
-Analysts think these factors could indicate a policy shakeup.
+Analysts think these factors could lead to a policy shakeup.

 Additionally, Germany did not sign the Treaty of Amity and Cooperation, the key document on cooperation norms for the Association of Southeast Asian Nations (ASEAN) bloc, until November 2019, Rüland noted.
-It only became a "development partner" of ASEAN three years ago.
+This meant that the central European country only became a "development partner" of ASEAN three years ago.

-However, under Merkel, Germany did make moves to develop ties between the ASEAN bloc and the European Union.
+Under Merkel, Germany did however make moves to develop ties between the ASEAN bloc and the European Union.

 The Nuremberg Declaration on an EU-ASEAN Enhanced Partnership was signed in March 2007, when Germany held the rotating presidency of the EU.
-Germany's tenure as EU president in the second half of 2020 saw more progress, such as renewed dialogue over free-trade agreements, following the ratification of trade pacts with Singapore and Vietnam.
+Germany's tenure as EU president in the second half of 2020 saw further progress on that front, such as renewed dialogue over free trade agreements following the ratification of trade pacts with Singapore and Vietnam.

-Later, in December 2020, ASEAN and the EU upgraded their ties to a "strategic partnership," for which Brussels has lobbied for years.
+Later, in December 2020, ASEAN and the EU upgraded their ties to a "strategic partnership" — a development for which Brussels had lobbied for years.

-This was a "core aim" of Germany during its tenure as EU president, said Alfred Gerstl, a specialist on international relations in Southeast Asia at the Palacky University in the Czech Republic.
+This was a "core aim" of Germany during its tenure as EU president, said Alfred Gerstl, a specialist on Southeast Asia international relations at the Palacky University in the Czech Republic.

 German Foreign Minister Heiko Maas, who took the lead in the final stages of talks, stated at the time: "Together, we represent more than a billion people and almost 25% of global economic power.
 Together, we have a strong voice in this world."

 In September 2020, Berlin published its "Guidelines for the Indo-Pacific."
-While symbolically not named a "strategy," the guidelines cast uncharacteristic skepticism on China's rise and signaled a tip-toed pivot by Berlin towards Southeast Asia.
-This was despite Germany's dependence on its exports to Chinese markets.
+While symbolically not named a "strategy," the guidelines cast uncharacteristic skepticism on China's rise and signaled a tip-toed turning by Berlin toward Southeast Asia.
+This, despite Germany's dependence on exports to Chinese markets.

 "Without blaming China, Germany shares Southeast Asian concerns about Beijing's increasing assertiveness in and beyond the region," said Rüland.